asentak/CPE487Project/README.md

 - [Car Collision](https://youtube.com/shorts/PBwyS4DZcIo?feature=share)
 - [Puddle Collision + Reset Gameplay](https://youtube.com/shorts/j9jCg9TkhcI?feature=share)
 - [Obstacle Bounce Off (Trees and Rocks) + Showing Score Only Increases For New Forward Progress](https://youtube.com/shorts/9dyAyl_ouWI?feature=share)

+## Required Equipment
+(INCLUDE PICTURES ON ACTUAL GITHUB)
+1. Nexys A7 Board
+2. VGA to HDML Cable
+3. Micro USB Cable
+4. Monitor

+## Project Setup Steps
+1. Download the following files from the project code folder on our GitHub: vga_top.vhd, frog.vhd, vga_sync.vhd, leddec.vhd and frogger.xdc
+2. Create a new RTL project called CrossyRoad in Vivado Quick Start
+	- In the "add sources" section upload the four .vhd files you downloaded
+	- In the "add constraints" section upload the .xdc file you downloaded
+	- In the "Default Part" section, click on "Boards" and select the Neyxs A7-100T board
+	- Click 'Finish'
+3. Plug in the HDMI part of cable into monitor and VGA side into the board as well as the audio plug and usb plug
+4. Plug in Nexys A7 micro-usb cable into the board and the computer to create connection
+5. Ensure that the Nexys board in turned on
+6. Run synthesis
+7. Run implementation
+8. Generate bitstream, open hardware manager, and program device
+	- Click 'Generate Bitstream'
+	- Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'
+	- Click 'Program Device' then xc7a100t_0 to download vga_top.bit to the Nexys A7 board
+9. Once the device is programmed, the project will appear on the screen

 ## Inputs and Ouputs
 - Most inputs and outputs included in our project files were taken from the starter code.
 However we added the inputs/outputs regarding the LED, switches (sw), and the win flag.
 	- The win flag was added to tell our program when the game was won so that it could display a win message on the board